youngchief-btw/pdrt/README.md

-# PublicDomainRepoTemplate
+# Public Domain Repo Template

-Template for public-domain repositories.
+Quad-licensed under various public domain declarations.

 Feel free to use whatever is here for whatever you want, take a look at UNLICENSE.